-When will the results of the vote be announced?
+When will the voting results of the Annual Meeting be announced?

 The preliminary voting results will be announced at the Annual Meeting.
-The final voting results will be published in a Current Report on Form 8-K filed with the SEC within four business days following the Annual Meeting.
+The final voting results will be published in a Current Report on Form 8-K filed with the SEC within four business days following the Annual Meeting unless final results are not known at that time, in which case preliminary voting results will be published within four business days of the Annual Meeting and final voting results will be published once we know them.